Least Squares Estimation For Hierarchical Data: Numerical Experiment

 Table \ref{tab:coverage} shows that coverage of the CIs before rounding up to zero, has a coverage that is fairly close to the confidence level of the CI considered, for each of the three sets of queries.
-The final two columns demonstrate that rounding these endpoints up to zero improves the coverage of these CIs, particularly for CIs of more granular queries that are more likely to have negative CI endpoints.
-Table \ref{tab:width} shows that rounding up to zero can also significantly narrow the widths of these same CIs of more granular queries.
+The final two columns demonstrate that rounding these endpoints up to zero improves the coverage of these CIs, particularly for sets of tabulations with confidential CEF-based counts that are highly sparse at the block-group geographic level, \textit{i.e.}, both the CENRACE tabulations and the union of all Redistricting Data File tabulations.
+Table \ref{tab:width} shows that rounding up to zero can also significantly narrow the widths of the CIs for these more granular queries.
 These CIs are also shown to be fairly wide on average.
-This is because census block groups were not on the optimized spine used internally in Redistricting Data file DAS executions.
+In part, this is because census block groups were not on the optimized spine used internally in Redistricting Data File DAS executions.\footnote{Several improvements to our proposed methods are described in Section \ref{sec:upcoming_ci_release} that significantly reduce the CI widths, including using the publicly-available linear equality constraints used within DAS and also leveraging the noisy measurements from the 2020 production DHC DAS execution.
+The CIs in the data product accompanying this paper are much narrower than the ones presented here in part because they were computed in a TwoPassGLS execution that leveraged these improvements.}

 Note that the analyses above assess statistical validity of these CIs at only two confidence levels.
 To provide a way to assess statistical validity at all confidence levels, we also constructed the $Z-$scores of a set of estimates, which for each estimate $\tilde{\beta}_{H,\qb}$ is defined as,